AnthonyEbert/queuecomputer/cran-comments.md

-# Version 1.0.1

-Fixed bug: if the servers input to `queue_step` is of class integer then utilization was not calculated.
-Thanks @MarkHanly

 # Version 1.0.0

 The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.